Russian Pork Roast Recipe with Spices and Herbs for Buzhenina. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 This pork roast recipe makes a spice rubbed roast pork stuffed with garlic, herbs and spices that is as rich and delicious as it looks.
 The slow cooked pork belly roast has a crunchy skin and moist pork belly infused with spices and herbs.
-It’s so rich, you wouldn’t want to eat it every weekend, but it’s perfect for holidays such as Christmas and Easter.
+It’s so rich, you wouldn’t want to eat it every weekend, but it’s perfect for a special Sunday family meal or holidays such as Christmas and Easter.

-If you’re looking for an easy set-and-forget pork roast instead of a ham, then why not try this succulent pork roast recipe for a spice rubbed roast pork belly stuffed with garlic, herbs and spices?
-It has an incredibly crunchy skin and the melt-in-the-mouth pork belly is flavoured with garlic, herbs and spices.
+If you’re looking for an easy set-and-forget pork roast instead of a ham for a Sunday roast or holiday meal, then why not try this succulent pork roast recipe, one of our best pork belly recipes.
+It makes a spice-rubbed roast pork belly with an incredibly crunchy skin and melt-in-the-mouth pork belly meat infused with garlic, herbs and spices.

-You will have to start this pork roast today, however, as you need to massage your pork belly with olive oil, spices and herbs, roll it up, tie it up, and it needs to marinate overnight so it’s infused with all those wonderful flavours.
-Then tomorrow you just need to roast it and roast some vegetables with it.
+You will have to start this pork roast the day before cooking it, as you need to massage your pork belly with olive oil, spices and herbs, roll it up, tie it up, and it needs to marinate overnight so it’s infused with all those wonderful flavours.
+Then the next day you just need to roast it and roast some vegetables with it.

-If you’re sticking to fish, we’ve got loads of salmon recipes, including a recipe for an incredibly pretty and super easy salmon tray bake with spring vegetables that’s just made for a light Easter Sunday lunch in the sunshine.
+If you’re looking for starters, we’ve got loads of salmon recipes, including a recipe for an incredibly pretty and super easy salmon tray bake with spring vegetables that’s just made for a light Sunday lunch in the sunshine.
 If you’re in the increasingly chilly southern hemisphere we also have recipes for a heartier crispy skin salmon fillet and colcannon with prawns.

 Before I tell you more about this pork roast recipe for a spice rubbed roast pork belly stuffed with garlic, herbs and spices, I have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve used and like our recipes, including our Thai recipes and Cambodian recipes, please consider supporting Grantourismo by supporting our original, epic, first-of-its-kind Cambodian culinary history and cookbook on Patreon for as little as US$5 a month.
-Or, you could also buy us a coffee.
-Although we’ll use our coffee money to buy cooking ingredients for recipe testing instead.
+If you’ve used and like our recipes, please consider supporting Grantourismo by shopping our Grantourismo online store for fun gifts for foodies designed with Terence’s images or buy something on Amazon, such as these classic cookbooks for serious cooks or cookbooks for culinary travellers.

 Pork Roast Recipe for Spice Rubbed Roast Pork Stuffed with Garlic, Herbs and Spices